parthpandyappp/oriserve-photo-album/README.md

 - Use of barrels export to enhance modularity.
 - Proper segregation of components and pages.

-#### note: unsafe images may show up, even after using safe_search in query params flickr returns unsafe images as they're not been flagged unsafe by Flickr.
+#### note: unsafe images may show up, even after using safe_search=1 in query params flickr returns unsafe images as they're not been flagged unsafe by Flickr.
 Please keep a note of it.